ALFA-group/RaceInjector-counterexamples/README.md

 - **SyncP (Mathur _et al._, 2021)** [[link]](https://dl.acm.org/doi/10.1145/3434317)

-For each algorithm, the folder `./{algorithm}_missed` contains counterexamples generated for each programming benchmark.
+The folder `./{algorithm}_missed` contains counterexamples generated for each program benchmark corresponding to the algorithm.
-For example, for SyncP, `syncp_missed/treeset` contains all the traces generated from the `TreeSet` base trace that contain a race condition which `SyncP` fails to detect.
+For example, `syncp_missed/treeset` contains all the traces generated from the `TreeSet` base trace that each contain a RaceInjector-injected race condition which `SyncP` fails to detect.